-A brief description to extract analytical solution for the valence quark distribution functions, using the DGLAP evolution equations and based on the Laplace transform technique, is now at hand.
-Taking the change of variable such as $\nu \equiv \ln(1/x)$ and $w \equiv \ln(1/z)$, the evolution equation, Eq.\eqref{eq:nonsinglet-DGLAP}, in terms of the convolution integrals will appear as in below:
+A brief description to extract the analytical solution of the valence quark distribution function through the DGLAP evolution equations based on the Laplace transform technique is now at hand.
+Considering the explicit form of convolution integral in Eq.~(\ref{eq:nonsinglet-DGLAP}), in addition to the $x$-variable an extra $z$-variable would be also appeared.
+Taking the variable changes as $\nu \equiv \ln(1/x)$ and $w \equiv \ln(1/z)$, the evolution equation \eqref{eq:nonsinglet-DGLAP} is expressed in terms of the convolution integrals as